You don’t have to pay the full cost of your accommodation costs upfront. You have three options as to how you can pay:

 Your provider is not obliged to refund lump sums while you remain in care, although they may choose to do so.

-This means that if you have a loan agreement with your family and they would like it repaid while you are in care, you will need to ask your provider if they will refund this amount to you.
+This means that if you want part of your lump sum back while you are in care, you will need to ask your provider if they will refund this amount to you.

-I’ve chosen rental-style daily payments – how are my costs worked out?
+I’ve chosen daily payments – how are my costs worked out?

 Daily accommodation payment (DAP)